 There are a number of principles that the Drafting Committee agreed upon at the outset of their consideration of a revision to the UAA.
 First, that arbitration is a consensual process in which autonomy of the parties who enter into arbitration agreements should be given primary consideration, so long as their agreements conform to notions of fundamental fairness.
-In many instances the Revised Uniform Arbitration Act (RUAA) provides a default mechanism if the parties do not have a specific agreement on a particular issue.
+In many instances the RUAA provides a default mechanism if the parties do not have a specific agreement on a particular issue.
 Second, the underlying reason many choose arbitration is the relative speed, less cost, and greater efficiency of the process.
 These factors, where applicable, should be taken into account by the law.
 For example, section 6 allows consolidation of issues involving multiple parties.
+Such a provision can be of special importance in adhesion situations where there are numerous persons with essentially the same claims against a party to the arbitration agreement.
 Finally, in most instances parties intend the decisions of arbitrators to be final with minimal court involvement unless there is clear unfairness or a denial of justice.
-For instance the provision to vacate awards in section 19 and to allow court review of pre-award arbitration rulings are limited.
-Section 10 provides immunity to arbitrators to insure their independence by limiting exposure to unwarranted litigation.
+This contractual nature of arbitration means that the provision to vacate awards in section 19 is limited.
+This is so even where an arbitrator may award attorney fees, punitive damages or other exemplary relief under Section 17.
+Section 10 insulates arbitrators from unwarranted litigation to insure their independence by providing them with immunity.

-Other new provisions are intended to reflect developments in the arbitration and to insure that the process is a fair one.
+Other new provisions are intended to reflect developments in arbitration law and to insure that the process is a fair one.
 Section 8 requires arbitrators to make important disclosures to the parties.
 Section 4 allows courts to grant provisional remedies in certain circumstances to protect the integrity of the arbitration process.
-Section 13 includes

-Tentative Draft No. 3 October 9, 1998 limited rights to discovery while recognizing the importance of expeditious arbitration proceedings.
+Section 13 includes limited rights to discovery while recognizing the importance of expeditious arbitration proceedings.